psypanda/hashID/README.md

 Identify the different types of hashes used to encrypt data and especially passwords.

 This tool replaces [hash-identifier](http://code.google.com/p/hash-identifier/), which is outdated!

-hashID supports the identification of over 170 unique hash types using regular expressions.
+hashID is a tool written in Python 3.x which supports the identification of over 170 unique hash types using regular expressions.
 It is able to identify a single hash or parse a file and identify the hashes within it.
 There is also a javascript version of hashID available which is easily set up to provide online hash identification.

 Usage
 ------
 ```
-$ python hashid.py (-i HASH | -f FILE) [-o OUTFILE] [--help] [--version]
+$ python3 hashid.py (-i HASH | -f FILE) [-o OUTFILE] [--help] [--version]
 ```

 | Parameter        				| Description      				  					|